-In all, 34 studies (47 citations) satisfied the CQ2 inclusion criteria and were rated good or fair quality (30,31,45,46,52-93).
+In all, 34 studies (46 citations) satisfied the CQ2 inclusion criteria and were rated as good or fair quality (31,32,46,47,53-94).

-The CQ2 summary tables are available in the Lifestyle Full Work Group Report Supplement.
-The tables present data on the studies used in the evidence review organized by mineral (sodium or potassium), outcomes (BP or CVD outcomes), sodium subquestions (overall results, different levels of sodium, sodium and other dietary changes), and subpopulations (sex, Summary Table C-4a; race/ethnicity, Summary Table C-4b; age, Summary Table C-4c; and HTN-status, Summary Table C-4d).
-Some studies appear in more than one summary table because they address more than one corresponding mineral or subquestion.
+The CQ2 summary tables are available in the Full Work Group Report supplement.
+The tables present data on the studies used in the evidence review organized by mineral (sodium or potassium), outcomes (BP or CVD outcomes), sodium subquestions (overall results, different levels of sodium, sodium and other dietary changes), and subpopulations (sex, Summary Table C-4a; race/ethnicity, Summary Table C-4b; age, Summary Table C-4c; and hypertension status, Summary Table C-4d).
+Some studies appear in more than 1 summary table because they address more than 1 corresponding mineral or subquestion.